 From January 1st to January 31st, submit short stories and essays of up to 25 pages or a set of 1-3 poems.
 Winners in each genre will receive $2,000 and publication.

-All entries will be considered for publication, and more than one manuscript may be entered.
+All entries will be considered for publication with a $20 entry fee.
+More than one manuscript may be entered.
 Before you submit, please remove your name and any other identifying information from your manuscript.
 Simultaneous submissions are okay, as long as you contact us should the work be accepted elsewhere.
-The $20 entry fee includes a one-year subscription to Crazyhorse.
-Click below to submit.

 CLMP Contest Code of Ethics